Dr Ana M. M. Sequeira

 Senior Researcher / Team Leader

 Ana is interested in the development of models to assist understanding the marine environment, with a strong emphasis in supporting marine spatial planning and conservation.
-She has been involved in a range of global projects, and after securing highly competitive fellowships from Pew Trusts (Pew Fellowship in Marine Conservation) and from the Australian Research Council (ARC DECRA) she is leading pioneering research at the University of Western Australia (UWA) in the Movement Ecology of marine megafauna (large, migratory marine vertebrates such as sharks, whales, seals, polar bears).
+She has been involved in a range of global projects, and after securing highly competitive fellowships from Pew Trusts (Pew Fellowship in Marine Conservation) and from the Australian Research Council (ARC DECRA) she is leading pioneering research as an adjunct research fellow at the University of Western Australia (UWA) and as an Associate Professor at the Australian National University (ANU) in the Movement Ecology of marine megafauna (large, migratory marine vertebrates such as sharks, whales, seals, polar bears).